newPIR/TreePIR/README.md

 # TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead

 ## Abstract
 A Batch Private Information Retrieval (batch-PIR) scheme allows a client to retrieve multiple data items from a database without revealing them to the storage server(s).
 Most existing approaches for batch-PIR are based on batch codes, in particular, probabilistic batch codes (PBC) ([Angel et al. IEEE S&P'18](https://doi.ieeecomputersociety.org/10.1109/SP.2018.00062)), which incur large storage overheads.
 In this work, we show that *zero* storage overhead is achievable for tree-shaped databases.
 In particular, we develop *TreePIR*, a novel approach tailored made for private retrieval of the set of nodes along an arbitrary *root-to-leaf path* in a Merkle tree with no storage redundancy.
 This type of trees has been widely implemented in many real-world systems such as Amazon DynamoDB, Google's Certificate Transparency, and blockchains.
 Tree nodes along a root-to-leaf path forms the well-known *Merkle proof*.
-TreePIR, which employs a novel tree coloring, outperforms PBC, a fundamental component in state-of-the-art batch-PIR schemes ([Angel et al. IEEE S&P'18](https://doi.ieeecomputersociety.org/10.1109/SP.2018.00062), [Mughees-Ren IEEE S&P'23](https://doi.ieeecomputersociety.org/10.1109/SP46215.2023.10179329), [Liu et al. IEEE S&P'24](https://doi.ieeecomputersociety.org/10.1109/SP54263.2024.00039)), in all metrics, achieving $3\times$ lower total storage and $1.5 - 2\times$ lower computation and communication costs.
+TreePIR, which employs a novel tree coloring, outperforms PBC, a fundamental component in state-of-the-art batch-PIR schemes ([Angel et al. IEEE S&P'18](https://doi.ieeecomputersociety.org/10.1109/SP.2018.00062), [Mughees-Ren IEEE S&P'23](https://doi.ieeecomputersociety.org/10.1109/SP46215.2023.10179329), [Liu et al. IEEE S&P'24](https://doi.ieeecomputersociety.org/10.1109/SP54263.2024.00039)), in all metrics, achieving $3\times$ lower total storage and $1.5 - 3\times$ lower computation and communication costs.
 Most notably, TreePIR has $8$-$160\times$ lower setup time and its *polylog*-complexity indexing algorithm is $19 - 160\times$ faster than PBC for trees of $2^{10} - 2^{24}$ leaves.
 You can find a Full Version of the paper [here](https://github.com/newPIR/TreePIR/blob/main/TreePIR_Full_Version.pdf).

 ---
 ## Experimental setup
 We ran our experiments on a laptop (Intel® Core™ i9-13900H and 32GiB of system memory) in the Ubuntu 22.04 LTS environment.
 For each tree size, we ran the batch-PIR protocols for 10 random Merkle proofs and recorded the averages.
 To build Merkle trees of $2^{10} - 2^{20}$ leaves, we fetched $2^{20}$ entries from Google's [Xenon2024](https://github.com/PIR-PIXR/Certificate-Transparency-Logs), each of which comprises of an entry number, a timestamp, and a certificate, and applied SHA-256 on the certificates to produce tree leaves.
-Consequently, each tree node has size 32 bytes.
+Consequently, each tree node has size $32$ bytes.
 To evaluate TreePIR's performance for larger trees ($n = 2^{22},\ldots,2^{36})$, we use random hashes to avoid excessive hashing overheads.
 We did not consider PBC beyond $h = 24$ as its index became too large.
-We used the existing C++ implementations of [PBC](https://github.com/newPIR/TreePIR/tree/main/PBC) by Mughees-Ren (after fixing some minor errors), [Spiral](https://github.com/menonsamir/spiral), and [VBPIR](https://github.com/mhmughees/vectorized_batchpir).
-Note that PIRANA code is not available.
-Hence, we can only evaluate TreePIR+PIRANA theoretically.
+We used the existing C++ implementations of [PBC](https://github.com/newPIR/TreePIR/tree/main/PBC) by Mughees-Ren (after fixing some minor errors), [Spiral](https://github.com/menonsamir/spiral), [VBPIR](https://github.com/mhmughees/vectorized_batchpir), and [PIRANA](https://github.com/zju-abclab/PIRANA).

 ---
 ### Installing Libraries